into your inbox

 The place : U.S. Men’s Clay Court, the other Indianapolis

 The U.S. Men’s Clay Court Championships was an annual men’s tennis tournament held in Indianapolis in July.
 In 1985, the event was still played on clay, attracting specialists like Gomez, who had won the tournament the previous year.
-Former champions included other clay-court specialists such as Jose Higueras (1982) or José Luis Clerc (1980, 1981).
+Former champions included other clay-court specialists such as Jose Higueras (1982) and José Luis Clerc (1980, 1981).

 The facts: Lendl’s message to the crowds: “Thanks for coming even though you didn’t like me”

 For a tournament like the U.S. Men’s Clay Court Championships, having a player like world No 2 Ivan Lendl attending the event should have been a great experience.
 Instead, the big attraction of the tournament turned out to be the recent Wimbledon champion, 17-year-old German Boris Becker.

 According to the Chicago Tribune, Lendl started his crude remarks by stating that he was only there because he was ordered to appear by the Men`s International Professional Tennis Council.
 The Czech was then his usual self, sharing little emotion with the public, and then, in the semi-final, he defeated Becker, the crowd’s favourite, after a tough battle (5-7, 6-2, 6-2).
 Although he didn’t show it at the time, Lendl did not appreciate the open support that the German received from the American public.

 The next day, the 1984 Roland-Garros champion faced Gomez in the final.
 After losing the first game, Lendl annihilated his opponent, winning the next seven games and triumphing 6-1, 6-3.
 When given the microphone at the trophy ceremony, Lendl took a shot at the Indianapolis crowd: